 - If your router's IP address has been changed and you don't know the current IP address, reset the router's configuration to the factory defaults.
-This procedure will reset the router's IP address to 192.168.1.1 (see "Restoring the Default Password and Configuration Settings" on page 34). - Make sure your browser has Java, JavaScript, or ActiveX enabled.
+This procedure is explained in "Restoring the Default Password and Configuration Settings" on page 35. - Make sure your browser has Java, JavaScript, or ActiveX enabled.
 If you are using Internet Explorer, click Refresh to be sure the Java applet is loaded.
-Try closing the browser and reopening it again.
+Try closing the browser and reopening it again. - If you are attempting to set up your NETGEAR router as an additional router behind an existing router in your network, consider replacing the existing router instead.
+NETGEAR does not support such a configuration.

-- If you are attempting to set up your NETGEAR router as an additional router behind an existing router in your network, consider replacing the existing router instead.
-NETGEAR does not support such a configuration. - If you are attempting to set up your NETGEAR router as a replacement for an ADSL gateway in your network, the router cannot perform many gateway services, for example, converting ADSL or Cable data into Ethernet networking information.
+• If you are attempting to set up your NETGEAR router as a replacement for an ADSL gateway in your network, the router cannot perform many gateway services, for example, converting ADSL or Cable data into Ethernet networking information.
 NETGEAR does not support such a configuration.